Terence MacDonagh: Life and career

 After Beecham's death in 1961, MacDonagh, Brymer and others became unhappy with the management of the RPO, and they moved – in MacDonagh's case moved back – to the BBC Symphony Orchestra.
 This was MacDonagh's last orchestral position.
 He retired in 1973.

-From 1945 to 1978 MacDonagh was professor of oboe at the Royal College of Music; his students included Edwin Roxburgh, John Warrack, Neil Black, Roy Carter and Anthony Camden.
+From 1945 to 1978 MacDonagh was professor of oboe at the Royal College of Music; his students included Neil Black, Anthony Camden, Roy Carter, Sarah Francis, Edwin Roxburgh and John Warrack.
 He is credited by the oboist Geoffrey Burgess with introducing a lasting French influence into English oboe playing.

 MacDonagh was appointed OBE in 1979.
 He died in London on 12 September 1986, aged 78.